NullDev/BeerBot/README.md

 ## :question: What does it do?

-This is just a verification bot.
+This is just a verification bot. <br>
+I hob des an einem tog zomklatscht oiso schen is echt ned.

 <hr>